Have you ever considered the improbability of being alive?

-And like I said, my parents almost never did.
-When it happened, it was of course a chance encounter.
+And like I said, mine almost didn’t.
+When it happened, it was a chance encounter.

-My Mom and Aunt Phoebe had plans to visit their friend Nancy in Virginia Beach.
-Nancy ended up meeting a guy at the last minute.
-An encounter I can only imagine was just as random as my parents’.
-Because of this, she no longer wanted my mom and aunt to visit, so she basically stood them up.
+My Mom and Aunt Phoebe had plans to visit their friend in Virginia – who ends up ditching them for some random guy; an encounter I can only imagine was as random as my parents’.

-Fortunately for my mom, her mom who I called ‘Gram’, would soon be forced to visit New York to help.
+Fortunately for my mom, her mom who I called ‘Gram’, came to New York to help.
 Gram was an unapologetically courageous black women, though light enough to pass for white.